What discipline is your doctorate in?

 Which university are you enrolled with and who are your supervisors?

-I am enrolled at the Australian National University in Canberra.
+I was enrolled at the Australian National University in Canberra.

 My supervisors are: